 - Don´t fly or drive to high altitude.

-- Start from below 2500 meter and walk up.
+- Start from below 2500 meters and walk up.

 - Climb high and sleep low!